augustss/MicroHs/README.md

 To install `mhs` use `make install`.
 You also need to set the environment variable `MHSDIR`.

 To compile on Windows make sure `cl` is in the path, and then use `nmake` with `Makefile.windows`.

+The compiler can also be used with emscripten to produce JavaScript, see `Makefile.emscripten`.

 ## Language
 The language is an extended subset of Haskell-98.